JaredTRand/CSC270--Data-Structures/README.md

 # CSC270--Data-Structures
 ## Jared Rand

 All the projects we made in Data Structures.
-Our professor provided the skeleton of the program and the test file, and we filled in most of the functions to make them work correctly.
+Our professor provided the skeleton of the program and the test file, and we filled in some  of the functions to make them work correctly.
+The entire program is not indicitave of my work personally.
+The portions labeled "To Do" are the ones that I have written.

 The Projects: